epfl-ada/ada-2023-project-adaccident-de-travail/README.md

 ## Abstract

-Making a sequel in the always changing face of filmmaking is a creative as well as a calculated decision.
+Making a sequel in the always-changing face of filmmaking is a creative as well as a calculated decision.
 Our team aims to explore the multiple factors that play a role in the success of movie sequels, questioning whether these continuations achieve a comparable level of popularity to their original or follow a distinct pattern.
-We examine movie’s genre dynamics, looking into how changes either support or contradict a sequel's success.
+We examine movies genre dynamics, looking into how changes either support or contradict a sequel's success.
 We also analyze the effects of cast changes, asking whether they resonate with audiences or break the established storyline.
 This project aims to reveal layers of complexity beneath the surface of popular entertainment, providing nuanced insights into the complex nature of movie sequels.
 Our goal is to demystify the decision-making process underlying the sequels and provide a deeper understanding of their dynamics.

 ## Research questions